petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-6-site-building/creating-custom-fragments-for-clarity.md

 1. Click *Publish*.

 1. Repeat this process until you've finished adding the page compositions to the other pages.

+Now Clarity's pages are wireframed and ready for content.

 ## Conclusion